SolaceProducts/sl-spring-cloud-connectors/README.md

 TODO: Add details.

 ## Using it in your Application

-This releases from this project are hosted in [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.solace.labs.cloud.cloudfoundry%22%20AND%20a%3A%22solace-labs-spring-cloud-connector%22)
+The releases from this project are hosted in [Maven Central](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.solace.labs.cloud.cloudfoundry%22%20AND%20a%3A%22solace-labs-spring-cloud-connector%22)

 ##Here is how to include it in your project using Gradle and Maven.